 Next, we define the model we want to use to learn the data.
 We'll use the same form that we used for our training data:

 model(x) = W*x .+ b

 We need to set the parameters of the model (

 b) to some initial values.
 It's fairly common to use random values, so we'll do that:

 W = rand(2, 5) b = rand(2)

-A loss function evaluates a machine learning model’s performance.
+A loss function evaluates a machine learning model's performance.
 In other words, it measures how far the model is from its target prediction.
-Flux enables you to define your own custom loss function or you can use one of the Loss Functions that Flux provides.
+Flux lets you define your own custom loss function, or you can use one of the Loss Functions that Flux provides.

 function loss(x, y) ŷ = model(x) sum((y .- ŷ).^2) end